aclai-lab/OVERLAY2022.jl/README.md

 An utility bash script is provided (see `src/launch_experiments.sh`) to enqueue the execution of more parametrizations, instead of manually launching the command above.
 Simply change the arrays at the start of the script.

 The generated plot is saved in `outcomes/plots`.
-Each execution it's also associated with a csv, created in `outcomes/csv`, which is useful to adjust and customize plottings with ad-hoc scripts: in this regard, an example python script is provided (it's placed in the latter director) to obtain results graphically similar to those presented in the paper.
+Each execution it's also associated with a csv (created in `outcomes/csv`) useful to adjust and customize plottings with ad-hoc scripts: in this regard, an example python script is provided (it's placed in the latter director) to obtain results graphically similar to those presented in the paper.

 ## Dependencies